Crew of the Titanic: Engineering

 The engineers were responsible for keeping the engines, generators, and other mechanical equipment on the Titanic running.
 They were the highest paid members of the crew and had the education and technical expertise to operate, maintain, and repair the engineering plant.

-Shortly after leaving Southampton, a fire was discovered in the coal bunker of No 6 Boiler Room.
+Shortly after leaving Southampton, a fire was discovered in the coal bunker of No 5 Boiler Room.
 For a number of days, coal trimmers were detailed to trace the source of the fire and extinguish it.

-On the night of 14 April, the Second Engineering Officer, John Henry Hesketh – the senior engineer on duty, and Leading Fireman Frederick Barrett were in No 6 Boiler inspecting the coal bunker and confirming the fire was out when the Titanic struck the iceberg at 11.40 pm.
+On the night of 14 April, the Second Engineering Officer, John Henry Hesketh – the senior engineer on duty, and Leading Fireman Frederick Barrett were talking in No 6 Boiler room when the Titanic struck the iceberg at 11.40 pm.
 It ripped this part of the ship and the pair escaped through the connecting tunnel to No 5 Boiler Room, closing the bulkhead doors.
 Barrett later gave evidence at the Southampton Enquiry.

 Most of the engineering crew remained below decks in the engine and boiler rooms: some fighting a losing battle to keep the ship afloat by operating the pumps in the forward compartments as well as keeping the steam up in the boiler rooms, so as to prevent boiler explosion on contact with the water; and others keeping the generators running to maintain power and lights throughout the Titanic up until two minutes before the ship sank.
 It is speculated that their actions delayed the sinking for over an hour and helped keep the ship afloat long enough for nearly all the lifeboats to be launched.
 Some of the men working downstairs were killed when seawater flooded this section as the ship hit the iceberg.